waynesohot/testdocs/docs/frameSync/deterministic.md

 ### **FPhyscis**
 Cross-platform deterministic 2D and 3D physics engines which run on the FixedMath library.
 They are designed to be used with the FrameSync library.

+### **Deterministic Execution Order**
+You can implement your game logic in the IFrameSync interfaces as their update order is guarenteed deterministic.

 [1]: ../fixedmath/fixedmath.md
 [2]: ../fixedmath/fmath.md